Auricularia cornea: Uses

+100 g of dry cloud ear fungus contains 70.1 g of dietary fibre.

 Auricularia cornea is usually sold in dried form, and needs to be soaked in water before use.
 While almost tasteless, it is prized for its slippery but slightly crunchy texture, and its potential nutritional benefits.
 The slight crunchiness persists despite most cooking processes.
-Auricularia cornea is coarser than Auricularia heimuer, and is more likely to be used in soups rather than stir-fries.
+Auricularia cornea is coarser than A. heimuer, and is more likely to be used in soups rather than stir fries.

 Māori traditionally cooked wood ear fungus by steaming in an earth oven and eating with sow thistle and potatoes.
 From the 1870s to the 1950s, the fungus was collected and exported from New Zealand to China.
+The white, unpigmented form is now cultivated in China.

 According to Chinese medicine practitioners, eating dried and cooked wood ear can have health benefits for people with high blood pressure or cancer, and can prevent coronary heart disease and arteriosclerosis.

 This fungus is used in Cantonese desserts.

-A cup of dry cloud ear fungus contains 19.6 grams of dietary fibre.